carpentries/workbench-docs/learners/setup.md

 ### Lessons with a lot of dependencies

-For those RMarkdown lessons that require a large number of R packages, this first start of the devcontainer can take quite a long time.
+For those R Markdown lessons that require a large number of R packages, this first start of the devcontainer can take quite a long time.

 ::::::::::::::::::::::::::::